Debt Optimization Framework For Financial Independence

 In order to achieve financial independence, you must properly manage your debt.
 Here is a debt optimization framework to help you do just that.
-But first, let's discuss why we get into debt.
+Ideally, you want to be completely debt-free when you retire or no longer want to work or have the ability to work.

-Why We Get Into Debt
+Why We Get Into Debt: Entitlement

-Most of us get into debt because we WANT something we cannot afford.
 Instead of sending our kids to public school, we want a private school education.
 Therefore, we borrow $50,000 to learn something we can learn for free on the internet.

 In our 20s, we want to live a fabulous lifestyle.
 Therefore, we put everything from fine dining to designer clothes on our credit cards.
+But credit cars charge some of the highest interest rates, which then keep consumers trapped forever trying to pay them off.

 In our 30s, we are sick and tired of paying rent.
 Therefore, we leverage up 7:1 to own a property that will crush our finances if we need to sell in a down market.
 Follow my 30/30/3 rule for home buying instead.